 Habitat and Conservation

-Spanish bayonet occurs on roadsides, railroads, abandoned homes, and gardens.
+Spanish bayonet occurs on roadsides, railroads, and abandoned homesites and is cultivated in yards and gardens.
+This is the yucca you are most likely to see.
 It is native to the southwestern United States, introduced here and escaped from cultivation.

-Of our two native soapweeds, Y. arkansana is found in glades, open rocky woods, and roadsides, and Y. glauca is uncommon, for it is restricted to the few remaining loess hill prairies in the state.
+Of our two native soapweeds, Y. arkansana is found in glades, open rocky woods, and roadsides in southern Missouri, and Y. glauca is uncommon and restricted to the few remaining loess hill prairies in the northwestern corner of the state.

 Status